 THREE CATEGORIES OF OUTCOMES IN KNOWLEDGE, SKILLS AND DISPOSITIONS

 The beginning teacher has a thorough understanding and knowledge of subject matter and national, professional, and New Jersey Core Curriculum Content Standards, and uses such knowledge to create effective learning experiences for students

-The beginning teacher has knowledge of how students learn and develop and creates opportunities for each student’s academic development.
+The beginning teacher has knowledge of how students learn and develops and creates opportunities for each student’s academic development.

 Diversity of Learners

-The beginning teacher understands differences in how students learn and knows how to provide instruction and classroom settings to accommodate such diversity through the use of differentiated instruction and collaborative learning.
+The beginning teacher understands differences in how students learn and knows how to provide instruction to accommodate such diversity through the use of differentiated instruction and collaborative learning.

 The beginning teacher understands classroom management theories.